bahstrike/lazerspy/README.md

 ### development

-the code project files are intended for `Borland C++ 4.52`,   IDE run under under win3.x  or win9x platform
+the code project files are intended for `Borland C++ 4.52`,   IDE run under win3.x  or win9x platform